seruva19/kubin/DOCS.md

 ### Developing extensions

-A brief tutorial might be published after 1.0 release, but currently there are no plans for writing any kind of docs.
-API for extensions is not very consistent and is still a subject to change.
+Currently, there are no plans to write any documentation for this.
+Seriously, it's better to spend your time creating nodes for ComfyUI.
+API for extensions is not very consistent and is subject to change at any time.

 ### Changelog